CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

-Similar to prior works~\cite{crypten, spu}, \sys first requires the programmer to annotate which tensors are owned by which party (Line 4).
-In this example, the input \texttt{x} is owned by party 0, and all the other parameters (whose names are returned by the helper function \texttt{get\_params}) are owned by party 1.
-Unless a tensor is owned by all parties (\emph{i.e.}, public tensor), it will be encrypted throughout the computation in secret shares.
-The programmer must also specify the type of approximations to use for each unsupported operator (Line 6), and how they will be auto-tuned (Line 7). \sys implements many popular approximations to choose from, and users can easily add new approximations (Section~\ref{sec:pass_lang}).
-In this example, the programmer initially chooses the iterative approximation for $e^x$ with $t$=8 and the GELU approximation from BOLT~\cite{bolt}.
-The programmer can either fix an approximation (similar to existing frameworks) or allow the compiler to automatically choose from a range of possible options (Line 7, Section~\ref{sec:autotune}).

-Finally, the programmer must call a backend specific to the target MPC runtime (Line 10).
-Before the final lowering, users can apply additional optimizations to the IR.
-For example, our prototype currently includes a HummingBird auto-tuner (Line 9, Section~\ref{sec:hummingbird}).
-The final output is a \texttt{torch.fx.GraphModule}, which can be run just like a normal PyTorch model (Lines 11--12).
+\sys extends export IR by adding and propagating the owner information of each tensor (Line 4).
+In this example, the input \texttt{x} is owned by party 0, and all the other parameters (names returned by the helper function \texttt{get\_prms}) are owned by party 1.
+Unless a tensor is owned by all parties, it will be encrypted as secret shares throughout, enforced by the compiler backend (Section~\ref{sec:backend}).
+The programmer must also specify the type of approximation to use for each unsupported operator (Line 6) and how it will be auto-tuned (Line 7). \sys implements several approximations to choose from, and users can add new approximations through the programming interface (Section~\ref{sec:approx}).
+In this example, the programmer initially chooses the $t$=8 approximation for $e^x$ and BOLT's approximation~\cite{bolt} for GELU.
+Approximations can be either fixed and globally applied (similar to existing frameworks) or auto-tuned (Line 7).
+Finally, the programmer must call a backend to lower the graph to integer rings, rewrite some computations, and replace nodes with MPC kernels (Line 9).
+Users can add other custom optimizations to the IR using standard PyTorch passes.
+For example, our prototype currently includes a HummingBird auto-tuner from~\cite{hummingbird} (Line 8, Section~\ref{sec:hummingbird}).
+The final output is a \texttt{torch.fx.GraphModule}, which can be called just like a normal PyTorch model (Lines 10--11), but will run with MPC.